Master of Arts in International Relations Application Requirements

 Letters of Recommendation

 All applicants to SIS graduate programs are required to submit two letters of recommendation to support their application.
 Letters of recommendation should evaluate your suitability for graduate study in international affairs.
-It is strongly recommended that at least one of your two letters of recommendation be from an academic source.

 The application fee for SIS graduate programs is $55.
 The application fee is waived for: